It is generally accepted today that Jack the Ripper had five victims.

 Then of course there was robbery with violence as the district's sizeable criminal population went about their nefarious business, stealing from those who were less able to defend themselves.

-So attempting to isolate particular cases of violence in an area that was rife with such cases is a little like trying to locate a needle in a haystack!
-But by looking in particular at stranger attacks it is possible to point the finger at a handful of cases in the first half of 1888 which, if not carried out by Jack the Ripper, certainly bore similarities to his later crimes.
+But, by looking in particular at stranger attacks, it is possible to point the finger at a handful of cases in the first half of 1888 which, if not carried out by Jack the Ripper, certainly bore similarities to his later crimes.